NCAR/DataAnalysis101/Week08/Lecture8_1.md

 (R squared) = $ R^2 =  1 -   RSS/TSS $

-R squared close to 1 means the line predicts teh data well. close 0 to zero means the line does not explain much of the variability in  Y.
+R squared close to 1 means the line predicts the data well. close 0 to zero means the line does not explain much of the variability in  Y.